JasonWynkoop1/keeptrack/README.md

 2. If you see the error "Failed to resolve module specifier 'react'.
 Relative references must start with either '/', './', or '../'", this means the browser is trying to load the source files directly instead of the bundled files.
 Make sure:
    - You have deployed the built files correctly using `npm run deploy`
    - The `.nojekyll` file exists in both your repository root and the dist directory
-   - Your `vite.config.js` has the correct base path: `base: './'` (using relative paths instead of absolute paths)
+   - Your `vite.config.js` has the correct base path: `base: '/keeptrack/'` for GitHub Pages deployment
+   - If you're still seeing the error, check if GitHub Pages is serving the source index.html file from the project root instead of the dist/index.html file.
+Make sure your deployment process is correctly configured to deploy the dist directory to the gh-pages branch.
-   - Your import statements in main.js use relative paths to node_modules:
+   - As a last resort, you can modify your import statements in main.js to use relative paths to node_modules:
      ```javascript
      // Change this:
      import React from 'react'